gem-library/gem/docs/docs/compilationInstructions.md

 11. Download the latest Eigen source code on [eigen.tuxfamily.org](http://eigen.tuxfamily.org) and place it into gem's 'external' folder.
 12. Download the latest version of Spectra on [http://yixuan.cos.name/spectra/download.html](http://yixuan.cos.name/spectra/download.html) and place it into gem's 'external' folder.
 13. In Matlab, go the the gem folder and type `make(1,0)` to compile the library.
-14. Note: the compiled require the `libgomp` library, located in `C:\TDM-GCC-64\bin\libgomp_64-1.dll`.
-To make your compilation portable, copy this file into the `gem` folder.
+14. Note: the objects compiled in this way require the `libgomp` library, located in `C:\TDM-GCC-64\bin\libgomp_64-1.dll`.
+To make your compilation portable, copy this file into the gem subfolder.
+15. Add the gem subfolder to your Matlab/Octave path as described [**here**](installation.html).
+You can now perform your favorite computation in high precision!

 Steps to compile the GEM Library on *macOS* (tested on el capitain 10.11.6) :